 All of these transportation agencies are represented on CMAP's MPO Policy Committee, which is the federally-designated metropolitan planning organization (MPO) for the region.
-CMAP's Board features balanced representation from across the counties of Cook, DuPage, Kane, Kendall, Lake, McHenry, and Will.
-CMAP was created as a consolidated regional planning
+CMAP's Board features balanced representation from across the counties of Cook, DuPage, Kane,

 3 OECD, 2012, p.
 55. Data for the Chicago MSA.